Sahishnuta/Machine_Learning_Portfolio_Projects/README.md

 ## [Project 2: Classification of the Higgs Bosons](https://github.com/Sahishnuta/Machine_Learning-projects/tree/main/Higgs_Boson_Analytics)

-This projects aim to distinguish between a signal process that produces Higgs bosons and a background process that does not.
+This project aims to distinguish between a signal process that produces Higgs bosons and a background process that does not.

 ## [Project 3: Merchant Fraud Detection](https://github.com/Sahishnuta/Machine_Learning-projects/tree/main/Merchant%20Fraud%20Detection)

-This projects aim to detect whether fraud is committed by the merchant or not using machine learning techniques based on the details of the merchant, customer and order placed by the customer.
+This project aims to detect whether fraud is committed by the merchant or not using machine learning techniques based on the details of the merchant, customer and order placed by the customer.

 ## [Project 4: Customer Value Prediction](https://github.com/Sahishnuta/Machine_Learning-projects/tree/main/PHD_Customer_Value_Prediction)